Importing meat

 A logistics service provider specialising in meat entry or a customs consulting firm can help you find the right commodity code for your product.

-Import duty is linked to the customs value of the product, which is the purchase price of your products plus shipping and insurance costs up to the EU border or port of entry.
+You pay import duty over the customs value of the product.
+This is the purchase price of your products plus shipping and insurance costs up to the EU border or port of entry.

 Trade agreements and lower import duties